-Unfortunately, you also receive numerous emails from an unfamiliar person or company wildly promising to land your website on the first page of Google for an affordable price.
+Unfortunately, you also receive numerous SEO spam emails…Opens in a new tab to an article from Reposna from an unfamiliar person or company wildly promising to land your website on the first page of Google for an affordable price.
 Every once in a while they are sent by a real person; however, most of the time these are automated spam and fake.

 What does SEO email spam look like?